Edinson Vólquez: International career

 Vólquez pitched in the 2009 World Baseball Classic.
 He took the loss in the opening game for the Dominican Republic against the Netherlands, giving up three runs (unearned), two hits, two walks and three strikeouts in three innings pitched.

 Vólquez again pitched for the eventual champion Dominican Republic in the 2013 World Baseball Classic, starting the first game in each of the three tournament rounds.
 He allowed 5 runs in 10 1/3 innings and picked up the win in the semifinal game against the Netherlands.

 Scouting report

-Vólquez throws 4 pitches: a low to mid-90s fastball, a two-seam fastball that clocks also in the low to mid-90s, a mid-80s changeup and a high-70s curveball.
-Throughout his career, Vólquez has struggled with command of his pitches.
+Vólquez threw 4 pitches: a low to mid-90s fastball, a two-seam fastball that also clocked in the low to mid-90s, a mid-80s changeup and a high-70s curveball.
+Throughout his career, Vólquez struggled with command of his pitches.

 Personal life

 Vólquez makes a home in the Dominican Republic, where he spends four months during the off-season.
 Vólquez's father died on October 27, 2015, the same day he started Game 1 of the World Series.
 His wife requested that he not be informed mid-game of his father's death, so he had no knowledge of his death during his start.
 After pitching six innings, Vólquez exited the game and learned about the death in the clubhouse surrounded by his family.

 Vólquez's brother, Brandy, was stabbed to death in the Dominican Republic on January 17, 2017.